-Α prerequisite for installing renewable energy systems is to maximize energy efficiency facilities and reduce peak loads to prevent oversizing generation equipment and the resulting unnecessary costs.
-Section 4.3 of the Energy Master Plan addresses the energy efficiency component of this equation.
-Reducing peak electricity loads and utility demand charges can be accomplished by participation in utility Demand Response programs (see Section 4.3.6).
-In addition, Battery Energy Storage (BES) technologies can use excess solar generation to supply loads in the afternoon and evening peak periods (4 to 9 p.m.).
-Thermal Energy Storage (TES) can provide chilled and hot water during the same period to offset electric usage.
-The district will evaluate both these technologies as a part of the district Electrification Feasibility Study described in Section 4.2.2 of the EMP as well as the TOTEM specification for thermal energy microgrids described in Section 4.2.4.
+A prerequisite for installing renewable energy systems is to maximize energy efficiency at facilities and reduce peak loads to prevent oversizing generation equipment and the resulting unnecessary costs.
+Section 4.3 of the Sustainability Action Plan addresses the energy efficiency component of this equation.
+Reducing peak electricity loads and utility demand charges can be accomplished by participating in utility demand response programs.
+In addition, battery energy storage (BES) technologies charged by solar generation can supply loads in the afternoon and evening peak periods (4 p.m. to 9 p.m.).
+Thermal energy storage systems can provide chilled and hot water during the same period to offset electric usage.